Powered by

 Fossil fuel debt crisis undermines climate goals

-Recent research revealed global energy transition faces a challenge due to debt spirals associated with extraction of fossil fuels
+Recent research by the global affairs think tank Overseas Development Institute (ODI) has revealed that the global energy transition faces a significant challenge due to the debt spirals associated with the extraction of fossil fuels in low

 By groundreportdesk